paolo96/scp-wallet-android/README.md

 # SCP Wallet Android
-SCP Wallet is lightweight [ScPrime](https://gitlab.com/scpcorp/ScPrime) wallet for Android.
+SCP Wallet is lightweight, privacy focused, open source [ScPrime](https://gitlab.com/scpcorp/ScPrime) wallet for Android.

 ## Get started
 You can build the APK from source or download the latest release.